 Evidence-based practices such as Cognitive Behavioural Therapy (CBT) and Motivational Interviewing (MI) can help people understand the root causes of their addiction and develop skills for long-term recovery.

-Cocaine may feel good at first, but because its effects include things that can be devastating, many addicts find themselves wishing they could stop.
+Cocaine may feel good at first, but because its effects include things that can be devastating, those addicted find themselves wishing they could stop.
 The problem is that many can’t stop without getting the proper help.